pacificclimate/station-data-portal/user-doc/root.rst

 Bulk metadata
 ~~~~~~~~~~~~~

-Searching for stations using the map is a much easier way to find
+Searching for stations using the map is a much easier way to find a
 station than is wading through a long spreadsheet of station attributes.
 That said, there can be substantial value and many use cases for
 obtaining the list of station attributes.
 On the **Station Metadata**